Dizzy Gillespie: Politics and religion

 Shortly after the death of Charlie Parker, Gillespie encountered an audience member after a show.
 They had a conversation about the oneness of humanity and the elimination of racism from the perspective of the Baháʼí Faith.
 Impacted by the assassination of Martin Luther King Jr. in 1968, he became a Baháʼí that same year.
 The universalist emphasis of his religion prodded him to see himself more as a global citizen and humanitarian, expanding on his interest in his African heritage.
 His spirituality brought out generosity and what author Nat Hentoff called an inner strength, discipline, and "soul force".

 Gillespie's conversion was most affected by Bill Sears' book Thief in the Night.
 Gillespie spoke about the Baháʼí Faith frequently on his trips abroad.
 He is honored with weekly jazz sessions at the New York Baháʼí Center in the memorial auditorium.
-A concert in honor of his 75th birthday was held in New York City's Carnegie Hall, November 26, 1992, in conjunction with the second Baha'i world congress, however, he was too ill to personally attend.
+A concert in honor of his 75th birthday was held in New York City's Carnegie Hall, November 26, 1992, in conjunction with the second Baháʼí World Congress, however, he was too ill to personally attend.

 Personal life

 Gillespie married dancer Lorraine Willis in Boston on May 9, 1940.
 They remained together until his death in 1993; Lorraine converted to Catholicism with Mary Lou Williams in 1957.
 Lorraine managed his business and personal affairs.
 The couple had no children, but Gillespie fathered a daughter, jazz singer Jeanie Bryson, born in 1958 from an affair with songwriter Connie Bryson.
-Gillespie met Bryson, a Juilliard-trained pianist, at the jazz club Birdland in New York City.
+Gillespie met Bryson, a Juilliard-trained pianist, at the Birdland jazz club in New York City.
 In the mid-1960s, Gillespie settled down in Englewood, New Jersey, with his wife.
 The local Englewood public high school, Dwight Morrow High School, named its auditorium after him: the Dizzy Gillespie Auditorium.